vaimo/composer-changelogs/README.md

 }
 ```

-## Configuration: generators
+## Output: generators

-This example is based on making Sphinx documentation generation available
+This example is based on making Sphinx documentation generation available.

 ```json
 {